jzuhone/YT.jl/doc/source/what_is_yt.rst

 .. _yt-docs: http://yt-project.org/docs/3.0

 ``YT`` is a Julia interface to ``yt``. ``yt`` is a Python package for the analysis and visualization of volumetric simulation data.
-For more information about yt, check out http://yt-project.org.
+For more information about ``yt``, check out http://yt-project.org.

 What ``YT`` Does